manindragautam/math-visual-notes/docs/ai/foundational-concepts/unsupervised-learning.md

 ## What are some common tasks in Unsupervised Learning?

-You're right, let's keep the focus on the machine.
 Here are some common tasks that machines are trained to do using Unsupervised Learning:

 1.  **Clustering:**